krantzinator/krantzinator.github.io/_posts/2017-02-11-how-branches-work-in-git-and-github.markdown

 ---
 At the first meeting of AkronWiT'S current programming book club, we realized that the majority of people had either never used git before or weren't familiar with how to use git/GitHub for version control.

 I had personally decided to make heavy use of git branches for this book club.
 The book we are using, Big Nerd Ranch's Guide to Front End Web Development, has additional challenges at the end of each chapter.
-The authors warn that you should keep your `challenges` work separate from your main work as the code you write for the challenges may break some of the base functionality of a project.
+The authors warn that you should keep your challenges work separate from your main work, as the code you write for the challenges may break some of the base functionality of a project.
 Creating a branch named `challenges` seemed like the obvious choice.

 However, when I suggested to the group to make use of branches, we realized we needed to take a step back and explain what branches were and how they work.